86% of businesses will run their apps purely through SaaS after 2022.

 Writing effective copy stems from knowing your customers like a best friend.

-This helps you craft pages that align with their goals, feelings, values, and fears.
+This helps you craft pages that align with your goals, feelings, values, and fears.

 One of the best ways to get this information is to simply ask.